iqbalfasyah/iqbalfasyah/README.md

-# Hi there! 👋

-My name is Iqbal Fasyah, and I am a FullStack Developer with over 5 years of experience in building web and mobile applications.
+I am a FullStack Developer with over 5 years of experience in building web and mobile applications.
 My expertise includes using various programming languages and frameworks such as .Net/.Net Core C#, Laravel, ReactJs, VueJs, and Flutter to develop robust and scalable applications.

 ## Skills